Catherine Arnott Smith

-Smith, C.A., Keselman, A., Wilson, A., & Midon, N. (In press).
+Smith, C.A., Keselman, A., Wilson, A., & Midon, N. “Consumer Health Literacy, the National Library of Medicine, and the Public Library: Bridging the Gaps”.
+In Beth St. Jean, Gagan Jindal, Paul Jaeger, and Yuting Liao (Eds.)
 Roles and responsibilities of libraries in increasing consumer health literacy and reducing health disparities.
-In Beth St. Jean, Gagan Jindal, Paul Jaeger, and Yuting Liao (Eds.)
-[Book title still tbd] [Advances in Librarianship series].
-Bingley, West Yorkshire: Emerald Press.
+[Advances in Librarianship series].
+Bingley, UK : Emerald Publishing, 2021.

 Keselman A, Arnott Smith C, Murcko AC, Kaufman DR. (2019).
 Evaluating the quality of health information in a changing digital ecosystem.
 J Med Internet Res 21(2):e11129.

 Smith, C.A., Coller, R.J., Dean, S.M., Sklansky, D., Hoonakker, P.L.T., Smith, W., Thurber, A.S., Ehlenfeldt, B., & Kelly, M.M.
 (2019).
 Parent perspectives on pediatric inpatient OpenNotes.
 [Full paper.]
 American Medical Informatics Association, November 17-20, Washington, DC.